matortheeternal/giant-bot/README.md

-# discord-movie-bot
+# giant-bot

-A discord bot for movie related stuff.
+A discord bot that provides various functions.